-- World Rainforest Movement: Women, Forests & Plantations Extensive compilation of articles, scholarly research, bulletins, and other links related to gender, forests and plantations, mining, gas and oil extraction, dams, and community resettlement. - E-mine: Gender and Mine Action Website dedicated to gender and mining.
+- World Rainforest Movement: Women, Forests & Plantations Extensive compilation of articles, scholarly research, bulletins, and other links related to gender, forests and plantations, mining, gas and oil extraction, dams, and community resettlement. - E-mine: Gender and Mine Action

+Website dedicated to gender and mining.
 Provides resources on policy and strategy, key terms and definitions, UN Mine Action Team (UNMAT) initiatives and activities, tools for implementation, and research and media coverage.
-Links to UN documents, policies and guidelines on gender and mine action programs. - Oxfam Australia: Women and Mining Campaign to empower mine-affected women worldwide.
+Links to UN documents, policies and guidelines on gender and mine action programs.

+- Oxfam Australia: Women and Mining - Campaign to empower mine-affected women worldwide.
 Link to workshops, conferences, campaign statements and reports on women and mining. - Third International Women and Mining Conference (2004) Declaration, statement and report from the Third International Women and Mining Conference in Visakhapatnam, India (October 1-9, 2004).
-Sponsored by Mines, Minerals and People. - Iroco Declaration (Oruro, Bolivia, 2000) Declaration from the 2nd International Conference: Women and Mining in Oruro, Bolivia from September 16-25, 2000.
+Sponsored by Mines, Minerals and People. - Iroco Declaration (Oruro, Bolivia, 2000) Declaration from the 2nd International Conference: Women and Mining in Impact of Dams and Resettlement on Women's Lives'.
+Oruro, Bolivia from September 16-25, 2000.